lf-edge/ekuiper/docs/en_US/extension/external_func.md

 import "google/api/annotations.proto";
 ```

-Thus, the google api proto files must be in the imported path.
-Kuiper already ship those proto files in `etc/services/schemas/google`.
+Thus, the google api proto files must be in the imported path. eKuiper already ship those proto files in `etc/services/schemas/google`.
 Users do not need to add this to the packaged customized service.

 ### Mapping

 In the external service configuration, there are 1 json file and at least 1 schema file(.proto) to define the function mapping.
 This will define a 3 layer mappings.

-1. Kuiper external service layer: it is defined by the file name of the json.
+1. eKuiper external service layer: it is defined by the file name of the json.
 It will be used as a key for the external service in the [REST API](../restapi/services.md) for the describe, delete and update of the service as a whole.
 2. Interface layer: it is defined in the `interfaces` section of the json file.
 This is a virtual layer to group functions with the same schemas so that the shared properties such as address, schema file can be specified only once.
-3. Kuiper function layer: it is defined in the proto file as `rpc`.
+3. eKuiper function layer: it is defined in the proto file as `rpc`.
 Notice that, the proto rpcs must be defined under a service section in protobuf.
 There is no restriction for the name of proto service.
 The function name is the same as the rpc name in the proto by default.
 But the user can override the mapping name in the json files's interfaces -> functions section.

-In this sample, if a user call `objectDetection` function in Kuiper SQL, the mapping steps are:
+In this sample, if a user call `objectDetection` function in eKuiper SQL, the mapping steps are:

 1. Found a function mapping in json file, interfaces *tsrest* functions section: `{"name": "objectDetect","serviceName": "object_detection"}`.
 This maps SQL function `objectDetect` to rpc named `object_detection`.
 2. In the schema file `tsrest.proto`, rpc `object_detection` is defined and the parameter and return type will be parsed.
 The `tsrest` interface properties such as address, protocol will be used to issue the request in runtime.